jrandj/redhat/README.md

         restorecon -R directory
         ```

-1. Use boolean settings to modify system SELinux settings
+1. Use Boolean settings to modify system SELinux settings

-    * SELinux has a large number of contexts and policies already defined.
+    * SELinux has many contexts and policies already defined.
 Booleans within SELinux allow common rules to be turned on and off.

-    * To check a SELinux boolean setting:
+    * To check a SELinux Boolean setting:
         ```shell
         getsebool -a | grep virtualbox
         ```

-    * To set a SELinux boolean setting permanently:
+    * To set a SELinux Boolean setting permanently:
         ```shell
        setsebool -P use_virtualbox on
         ```

 1. Diagnose and address routine SELinux policy violations

-    * The SELinux Administration tool is a graphical tool that enables a number of configuration and management operations to be performed.
+    * The SELinux Administration tool is a graphical tool that enables many configuration and management operations to be performed.
 To install and run the tool:
        ```shell
        yum install setools-gui
        yum install policycoreutils-gui